blargoflatsome/COD/content/c/story-beats.md

 23. Perform an act you loathe to satisfy duty: you do something distasteful to repay a debt or fulfill an obligation, knowing it diminishes you.
 24. Face a minor haunting of your past actions.

+#tab-1
-## Advanced Personal Goals
+## Advanced Personal Story Beats
-Advanced goals are larger goals you have to work toward over time.
-It is never too early to work toward a goal; just be sure to select it as your goal before you accomplish it.
+Advanced Story Beats are larger goals you may have to work toward over time.
+It is never too early to work toward a goal even if its not an active Story Beat; just be sure to select it as your goal before you accomplish it.

 ### General